Asian shares rise as Trump plans to meet Chinese leader

-Asian shares were mostly higher Tuesday as investor jitters over trade eased after U.S. President Donald Trump suspended plans to impose tariffs on Mexican imports and said he expects to meet with the Chinese leader.
+A driver waits in front of an electronic stock board of a securities firm in Tokyo, Tuesday, June 11, 2019.
+Asian shares are mostly higher as investor jitters over trade eased after U.S. President Donald Trump suspended plans to impose tariffs on Mexican imports and said he expects to meet with the Chinese leader.
+(AP Photo/Koji Sasahara)

+Asian shares rose Tuesday as investor jitters over trade eased after President Donald Trump suspended plans to impose tariffs on Mexican imports and said he expects to meet with the Chinese leader.

 Continue Reading Below